Lease Accounting with IFRS 16 / ASC 842

 Real-World Application

-Example - Delta Air Lines: Adopted ASC 842 and added $8.5 billion in lease liabilities to the balance sheet.
+Every public company with leases must comply with IFRS 16 / ASC 842: Example - Delta Air Lines: Adopted ASC 842 and added $8.5 billion in lease liabilities to the balance sheet.
 Their debt-to-equity ratio instantly increased from 1.5x to 2.8x.

 CFO use case: “We have 250 office leases across 30 countries.
 I need to calculate the total lease liability and ROU asset for our quarterly 10-Q filing, broken down by currency and region.”